NOTE:

-GHK-Cu is a naturally occurring copper peptide tripeptide (Gly-His-Lys) found in human plasma.
+BAC 10ml BAC 30mlGHK Cu is a naturally occurring copper tripeptide found in human plasma.
 Research has shown GHK-Cu peptide benefits include stimulating collagen synthesis, supporting skin regeneration, promoting hair growth, and reducing inflammation.
-This GHK Cu copper peptide is supplied as a 99%+ purity lyophilized powder with COA included.

 Size / Amount:

-GHK-Cu capsules and vials must be stored in a cool, dry, and dark area away from direct sunlight and other sources of heat.
+GHK Cu vials must be stored in a cool, dry place away from direct sunlight.
 Unreconstituted product should be kept at or below −20°C for long-term storage, or 2–8°C for short-term storage (up to 3 months).
+Once reconstituted with bacteriostatic water, GHK-Cu should be refrigerated at 2–8°C and used within 4–6 weeks for optimal stability.
+Do not freeze reconstituted solution.
+Always follow proper aseptic technique and storage guidelines to maintain product integrity for research applications.

 A comprehensive review found GHK-Cu stimulates collagen, elastin, and glycosaminoglycan synthesis while modulating metalloproteinases.
 Clinical facial studies showed collagen production increased in 70% of women treated, outperforming vitamin C and retinoic acid.
 The peptide regulates at least 4,000 human genes and stimulated 47 DNA repair genes.

-Gene expression analysis revealed GHK-Cu affects 31.2% of human genes at the 50% change threshold, upregulating 1,569 genes and suppressing 583.
+Gene expression analysis revealed GHK Cu affects 31.2% of human genes at the 50% change threshold, upregulating 1,569 genes and suppressing 583.
 The peptide demonstrated anti-cancer properties by suppressing RNA in 70% of 54 genes overexpressed in cancer patients, while also activating 41 ubiquitin proteasome genes linked to longevity.

 Research showed GHK-Cu levels decline from 200 ng/mL at age 20 to 80 ng/mL by age 60.
 At 10 nM concentration, the peptide decreased reactive oxygen species by approximately 60%.
 In aging mice, GHK treatment improved spatial learning performance and reduced neuroinflammation via NF-kB p65 and p38 MAPK pathway suppression.